What is I Have Seen

 Neville’s 23-verse poem inspired Michael to create a compelling composition.
 His dramatic sound-painting supports and elaborates upon the pictorial scenes in these poetic, powerful lyrics, and so text and music meet in a perfect marriage.

-Before you listen to the music, you might want to read the lyrics.
-This will give you an idea of the scope of this epic, and also a better understanding of the "garb" which the lyrics are dressed in.
+Before you listen to the music, you might want to read the lyrics below.
+This will give you an idea of the scope of this epic, and also a better understanding of the musical "garb" which the lyrics are dressed in.

 Listening to this composition, you might feel the need to put it into some kind of box.